RageMpOpenSource/MTGRP/README.md

 The script was originally targeting GTA:Network.

 ## Important Contributors
-- Ahmad45123 (MTGRP Developer)
+- Ahmad45123
-- AlexanderNorton (MTGRP Developer)
+- AlexanderNorton
-- Chenkers (MTGRP Developer)
+- Chenkers
-- Laheem (MTGRP Developer)
+- Laheem
-- Carbowix / Captien (Mafia City Roleplay Developer)
-- Battlerax / Austin (Mafia City Roleplay Developer)
+- Kroma

 You can view a full list of developers here: https://github.com/Battlerax/MTGRP/graphs/contributors